How Active Education Scaled 10x While Managing 55 Remote Workers

 "As part of our business, we want communication, integrity, and clarity throughout what we do with all our staff because they're remote," Lee says.

-For payroll, Lee spends two hours every two weeks reviewing timesheets and running the cycle—confident that California's labor requirements are handled automatically in the background.
+For payroll, Lee spends about two hours every two weeks reviewing timesheets and running the cycle—confident that California's labor requirements are handled automatically in the background.

 “Homebase has allowed us to grow with no hiccups.
 There haven’t been any constraints.”